 Pretty cool, right?
 White noise’s cousins, pink and brown noise are also good options.
 Steer clear of music and the TV, which can disrupt sleep because the sound isn’t constant.
 These can keep baby from getting into a deep sleep with all the sound variations.

-Benefits and reasons to use white noise:
+Benefits and reasons to use a sound machine:

 - Portability.
 Bring it with you anywhere and it helps children to have the soothing comfort of home with them, even when they aren’t there.

 - Room sharing.
 If you are room sharing, it helps to prevent parents and children from waking each other up.